-Microbial quality of raw milk under different production conditions.
-Microbial criteria for raw milk.
+Microbial quality of raw milk.
+Hygienic quality assessment of raw milk.
 Antimicrobial systems in milk.
 Psychrotrophic microbial population.
-Raw milk spoilage.
-Physicochemical properties of milk products related to inspection.
+Physicochemical properties of milk related to inspection.
 Enzymes and somatic cells in milk inspection.
-Quality assessment of milk.
-Control of raw milk upon collection.
+Quality assessment of milk by composition and microbiology.
 Adulterations and their detection.